 - 1. Didcot A: Total Site Capacity up to 425 houses at 25 dwellings/hectare - 2.
-Rowstock: Total Site Capacity up to 1,000 houses at 25 dwellings/hectare - 3.
-Valley Park: Total Site Capacity for up to an additional 1,200 houses - 4.
+Valley Park: Total Site Capacity for up to an additional 1,200 houses - 3.
 Site 47, Land West of Steventon: Total Site Capacity up to 1,175 houses at 25 dwellings/hectare

-Analysis of these sites indicates that, on landscape grounds, Didcot A can accommodate 425 dwellings, Rowstock up to 515 dwellings, Valley Park an additional 1,200 dwellings, and the Land West of Steventon up to 350 dwellings.
+Analysis of these sites indicates that, on landscape grounds, Didcot A can accommodate 425 dwellings, Valley Park an additional 1,200 dwellings, and the Land West of Steventon up to 350 dwellings.
 Therefore, there is plenty of scope to reallocate the 1,400 houses from the AONB to alternative, viable sites.(SOURCE: Local Plan 2013 Part 1 Strategic Sites and Policies, Appendix 5 Site Information Tables.)